1. Introduction to Digital Marketing

 Data analysis comprises various distinct phases, including:

 - Identifying the data needs or how the data is organised is the first stage.
+Data might be divided based on gender, income, age, or other factors.
+Data values might be categorical or numerical.

 - The process of gathering data is the second phase in data analytics.
 Multiple tools, including computers, the internet, cameras, environmental sources, and human employees, can be used to accomplish this.